 A standardized, evidenced-based method to assess frailty across clinical and research settings.

-DR. JEREMY WALSTON INTRODUCES
+JEREMY WALSTON, M.D.
+INTRODUCES

 The Johns Hopkins Frailty Assessment Calculator

+Physical frailty in older adults is a clinically recognizable state of increased vulnerability to adverse health outcomes such as disability, falls, institutionalization, and death.
+It is often defined as a medical syndrome that results from age-associated declines across multiple physiologic systems.
 Clinicians and researchers need a standardized method to consistently and accurately identify those patients who are most frail to better manage their care.
 Hundreds of studies have shown frailty—a clinically recognizable state of increased vulnerability to adverse health outcomes such as disability, falls, institutionalization, and death—to be useful in assessing patient risk.

-The calculator is used at Johns Hopkins in both surgical and transplant services to
+The calculator is used at Johns Hopkins in both surgical and transplant services to:

 This could save tens of millions of dollars in health care costs annually.

-Contact us to learn more about this solution and how it can benefit your organization.Get Solution
+Contact us to learn more about this solution and how it can benefit your organization.